Tomade/GettingDataProject/README.md

 ```

 Discarding the variables that do not satisfy our requirements is done by
-creating a selection vector using a regular expression search on the frame
+creating a selection vector using a regular expression search on the column
 names, and reassigning the subset to our main frame.

 ```r